-This policy serves as the administrative foundation for the Florida State University Emergency Management Program.
+This policy establishes a designated Emergency Management Section within the Florida State University Public Safety Department that is empowered with the authority to administer the Emergency Management Program.
 This policy outlines the delegation of authority for Program implementation and the Program’s primary administrative responsibilities.
-This policy does not serve to outline’s roles and responsibilities during emergency operations; rather, such information is outlined in the Florida State University Comprehensive Emergency Management Plan and other emergency plan, policies, and procedures developed and maintained by departments across the University.
+This policy does not serve to outline roles and responsibilities during emergency operations; rather, such information is outlined in the Florida State University Comprehensive Emergency Management Plan and other emergency plans, policies, and procedures developed and maintained by departments across the University.

 Overview

-The Florida State University Emergency Management Program facilitates the University's all-hazards emergency framework that drives preparedness, response, recovery and mitigation actions for a variety of emergency conditions.
-This is accomplished by a multi-facetted approach that includes engaging internal and external higher, lateral and subordinate stakeholders in plan development, training, exercises, outreach and activation of the emergency operations center.
+The Florida State University Emergency Management Section facilitates the University's all-hazards emergency framework that drives preparedness, response, recovery and mitigation actions for a variety of emergency conditions.
+This is accomplished by a multi-faceted approach that includes engaging internal and external higher, lateral and subordinate stakeholders in plan development, training, exercises, outreach and activation of the emergency operations center.

 With any crisis, it is understood that a state of emergency may need to be declared to respond to an event that has occurred or to free up campus resources to prepare for an impending hazard’s impact.
 The authority to declare a campus state of emergency rests with the University President or designee in cooperation with the Florida Board of Governors and State officials.